Generic selectors

 In a marriage, a husband or wife implicitly trusts that their spouse will keep their vows; but the husband or wife is faithful when he or she remains true when faced with any temptation to dishonor or break them.

 Love, faithfulness, and trust are required for any lasting marriage.
 Love leads to trust and trust leads to faith.
-These are the commitments of a lifelong marital covenant and our covenant relationship with God.
+These are the commitments of a lifelong marital covenant AND our covenant relationship with God.

 CHAPTER 2

-Marriage by a Minister
+Marriage by an Elder

-Traditionally, ministers are mediators of a marital covenant by leading and performing the ceremony of vows.
+Traditionally, elders are mediators of a marital covenant by leading and performing the ceremony of vows.
 They can also be instrumental in helping the couple understand the serious commitment they are making to each other before God.

 Justice of the Peace